untydev/website/site/2022/11/estimate-reading-time-eleventy.md

 ---
 layout: layouts/post.njk
-title: Reading time in Eleventy
+title: Estimate reading time in Eleventy
 date: 2022-11-12
 draft: false
 author: Dariusz Sobczyk
-description: How to add reading time section to your Eleventy website.
+description: How to add a reading time section to an Eleventy website.
 tags: [post,JavaScript]
 ---
 On my [current website](https://untypical.dev), I wanted to show the reading time of posts next to their titles.
 Eleventy doesn't come with a built-in feature to achieve this.
-There are a few unofficial plugins that I could've used, but instead, I took the opportunity to learn something new, so I wrote the code myself.
+There are a few unofficial plugins that I could've used, but instead, I took the opportunity to learn something new and wrote the code myself.

 ## Theory

 Reading time is an estimated time required to read a text by an average person.
-How's it calculated?
+You can calculate it by dividing the number of words in a text by the average reading speed.
+The average reading speed depends on many factors, including the reader's age, language, length of words and sentences, topic, etc.

-You take the number of words in a text and divide it by the average reading speed.
-The average reading speed depends on many factors, including the reader's age, language, length of words and sentences, topic, etc. I've read multiple studies and decided to take the numbers from [this analysis](https://www.sciencedirect.com/science/article/abs/pii/S0749596X19300786):
+Getting the number of words in a blog post was easy.
+Finding the average reading speed took me more effort.
+I've read multiple studies and decided to take the numbers from [this analysis](https://www.sciencedirect.com/science/article/abs/pii/S0749596X19300786):

 > Based on the analysis of 190 studies (18,573 participants), we estimate that the average silent reading rate for
 > adults in English is 238 words per minute.